trifectatechfoundation/teach-rs/README.md

 The project's initial sponsor is the Faculty of Informatics and Information Technologies (FIIT) of the Slovak University of Technology (STU) in Bratislava, Slovakia.
 [FIIT](https://www.fiit.stuba.sk/en.html?page_id=749)'s contribution has enabled us to lay the groundwork for the course.
 [Tweede golf](https://tweedegolf.nl/en) and [Rust Edu](https://rust-edu.org/) have also contributed substantially to the creation of teach-rs.

-In addition, one of our maintainers, [@hdoordt](https://github.com/hdoordt), received a grant from the [Rust Foundation](https://foundation.rust-lang.org/).
+In addition, the initial maintainer of teach-rs, [@hdoordt](https://github.com/hdoordt), received a grant from the [Rust Foundation](https://foundation.rust-lang.org/).

 #### Silver sponsors